Tim Bowden

-Bowden's work has included hosting the Australian Broadcasting Corporation program Backchat (1986–1994), producing This Day Tonight during the 1970s, and founding the ABC's Social History Unit.
+Bowden's work included hosting the Australian Broadcasting Corporation program Backchat (1986–1994), producing This Day Tonight during the 1970s, and founding the ABC's Social History Unit.
 His other productions include Prisoners of War – Australians Under Nippon and the 24-part series Taim Bilong Masta – The Australian Involvement with Papua New Guinea.

+Tim Bowden has also authored numerous books and oral histories, including the well-known The Changi Camera documenting Australian prisoners-of-war under Japanese captivity.

+Tim Bowden was a war correspondent during the Vietnam War, which included embedded journalism with military units on patrol.
+He was the only Western journalists who was embedded with South Vietnamese military units in the war.

 During the 1990s he produced several notable documentaries on Australian research in the Antarctic.